 Credential assessments are conducted by the Canadian Alliance of Physiotherapy Regulators (The Alliance) for Yukon Territory and all provincial physiotherapy regulatory authorities, except for Quebec.
-The Alliance built a reliable and valid tool for credential assessment in the mid-1990s.
-The tool is periodically reviewed and updated to maintain currency.
-Since the mid-1990s there have been five reviews of the tool and a review of the systems in which the tool functions.
-Canadian Physiotherapy Regulators receive and review any /all policy changes and set the credentialing standards.
+The Alliance revised the credentialling process in 2013.
+The Alliance process determines whether an education credential is an authentic, university level, entry-to-practice degree in physiotherapy.
+As long as the education completed is university-level, the specific level of the program is not important.
 The Alliance has an understanding of educational systems around the world.
-This knowledge and the use of third party experts, such as World Education Service (WES) and International Qualifications Assessment Service (IQAS), assists The Alliance to determine the level of education.
+This knowledge and the use of third party experts assists The Alliance to determine the level of education.